Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Experiments

 Figure~\ref{fig:augmentation} shows how a network is able to generate chairs that are significantly transformed relative to the original images.
 Each row shows a different type of transformation.
 Images in the central column are non-transformed.
 Even in the presence of large transformations, the quality of the generated images is basically as good as without transformation.
 The image quality typically degrades a little in case of unusual chair shapes (such as rotating office chairs) and chairs including fine details such as armrests (see \eg one of the armrests in the second to last row in Figure~~\ref{fig:augmentation}).
 Interestingly, the network successfully models zoom-out (row 3 of Figure~\ref{fig:augmentation}), even though it has never been presented any zoomed-out images during training.

-The network easily deals with extreme color-related transformations, but has some problems representing large spatial changes, especially translations.
-The generation quality in such cases could likely be improved with a more complex architecture, which would allow transformation parameters to explicitly affect the feature maps of convolutional layers (by translating, rotating, zooming them), perhaps in the fashion similar to Karol \etal~\cite{DRAW} or Jaderberg \etal~\cite{Jaderberg_NIPS15}.
+The network easily deals with extreme color-related transformations, but has more problems representing large spatial changes, especially translations.
+The generation quality in such cases could likely be improved with a more complex architecture, which would allow transformation parameters to explicitly affect the feature maps of convolutional layers (by translating, rotating, zooming them), perhaps in the fashion similar to Gregor \etal~\cite{DRAW} or Jaderberg \etal~\cite{Jaderberg_NIPS15}.